-Wastewater Discharge.
-All wastewater discharges shall be in compliance with the Davis County Board of Health Wastewater Regulation.
+Wastewater Control and Discharge.
+All wastewater generated or accumulated shall be properly managed by the Person responsible.
+All wastewater discharges shall be to an approved sewer or wastewater system in compliance with the Davis County Board of Health Wastewater Regulation.

 Flooding.
 In the event that a Unit is flooded, the Owner shall take action to remove the water and contaminants.
 The drying of all affected surfaces shall be initiated as soon as possible.

-Remediation.
-All affected areas of the Unit Enclosure, floors, walls, or ceilings shall be cleaned and sanitized.
-Damage caused by the flooding shall be remediated.
+Nuisances Abated or Remediated.
+All affected areas of the Unit Enclosure, floors, walls, or ceilings shall be cleaned and disinfected.
+Damage caused by the flooding shall be abated or remediated.

-Items that cannot be properly cleaned or sanitized shall be discarded.
+Items that cannot be properly cleaned or disinfected shall be discarded.

-If the source of water is Potable Water and is dried within 48 hours of the occurrence, accounting for accumulative effects, sanitization is not required.

-Mitigation.
-The Owner shall make any corrections or repairs required to prevent the potential recurrence of flooding into the Unit.

 Rental Units

-Renting of Unfit Unit.
+Unfit Unit.
 An Owner or Occupant may not rent to another Person, or permit occupancy of any Unit unless it complies with this regulation.

-Maintenance of Commons Areas.
-The Owner shall oversee the maintenance and sanitation of the common areas of any premises, through arrangements as they see fit.
 Owner’s Duties.
-The Owner of every occupied Rental Unit shall be responsible to maintain the Rental Units in compliance with subsections 5.3 and 5.4.
+The Owner of every occupied Rental Unit shall be responsible to maintain the Rental Units in compliance with this regulation unless specifically stated herein.

-Access to Dwelling.
+Access to Units.
 All stairs, handrails, and sidewalks shall be properly maintained.

-Air Conditioning.
-Any air conditioning system provided shall be maintained in an operable condition.
+Infestations.
 Whenever an Infestation exists in two or more of the dwelling units in a dwelling, or in the shared or public parts (commons) of a dwelling containing two or more dwelling units, the control of the Infestation thereof shall be the responsibility of the Owner.

 Unit Enclosure.
 If an Infestation is caused by failure of the Owner to maintain the integrity of the Unit Enclosure, the control of the Infestation shall be the responsibility of the Owner.

+Maintenance of Commons Areas.
+The Owner shall oversee the maintenance and sanitation of the common areas of any premises, through arrangements as they see fit.

 Tenant’s Duties.
+Tenants shall be responsible for the following duties.

 Proper Use and Sanitation of Rental Unit.
-Tenants shall be responsible for the proper use and sanitation of all appliances, Finish Surfaces, fixtures, and provided furnishings within their own Rental Unit and all parts of the premises they control.
+Tenants shall be responsible for the proper use and sanitation of all Finish Surfaces and fixtures within their own Rental Unit and all parts of the premises they control.

-Mold or biologic growth on Finish Surfaces shall be removed by the Tenant using household strength chemicals, such as detergents and disinfectants.
+Biologic growth on Finish Surfaces shall be removed by the Tenant using household strength chemicals, such as detergents and disinfectants.

 Proper Use and Sanitation of Premises.
 Every Tenant shall properly use and keep clean and sanitary all parts of the premises they utilize by properly disposing of all garbage, refuse, fecal matter, or any other solid waste they generate.

-Every Occupant of a dwelling containing a single dwelling unit shall be responsible for the control of an Infestation on the premises.
-Every Occupant of a dwelling unit in a dwelling containing more than one dwelling unit shall be responsible for the control of the Infestation if their dwelling unit is the only one infested.
+Infestations.
+Every Tenant of a dwelling containing a single dwelling unit shall be responsible for the control of an Infestation on the premises.
+Every Tenant of a dwelling unit in a dwelling containing more than one dwelling unit shall be responsible for the control of the Infestation if their Unit is the only one infested.

-Access.
-If a Tenant unreasonably denies access, refuses entry, or withholds consent to the Owner of a Rental Unit to enter for the purpose of making repairs to the Rental Unit, the compliance date for a notice issued shall be extended.
+Owner Repair Access.
+If a Tenant unreasonably denies access, refuses entry, or withholds consent to the Owner of a Rental Unit to enter for the purpose of making repairs to the Rental Unit, the compliance date for a notice issued shall be suspended.

-Minimum Dwelling or Dwelling Unit Standards
+Minimum Unit Standards

-All hazards, Nuisances, Nuisance Odors, or precursors to Nuisances found in a Unit or Residential Area shall be removed or abated by the Person responsible.
+Nuisances.
+The Person responsible shall abate or remediate all Nuisances, Nuisance Odors, or precursors to Nuisances found in a Unit.

 Indoor Air Quality.
 Indoor air quality shall be protected from Nuisances.
-Ventilation, either natural or mechanical, shall be adequate to provide acceptable indoor air quality in every habitable room at all times when occupied
+Ventilation, either natural or mechanical, shall be adequate to provide acceptable indoor air quality in every habitable room at all times when occupied.

+Flooding.
+The Owner shall make any corrections or repairs required to prevent the potential recurrence of flooding into the Unit.

+Owner Default Responsibility.
 If the Person responsible cannot be determined, the Owner of the property will be held responsible by default.